duality-solutions/VGP/README.md

     This encryption scheme is used to encrypt the actual message payload using the random ephemeral secret.

-BDAP E2E library has no dependencies and it has been tested on the following platforms:
+BDAP's VGP E2E encryption library has no dependencies and it has been tested on the following platforms:
 * 32-bit x86 Linux (Ubuntu 18.04),
 * 64-bit x86-64 Linux (Ubuntu 18.04),
 * 32-bit ARM Linux (Debian 9.4),